As told to Chris Danforth…

 The highly trained and elite United States Navy SEALs were nicknamed “the men with green faces” by the Viet Cong army, due to the frightening camouflage face paint SEALs wore during operations.

 They were also the men with blue jeans.

-In Vietnam, some SEALs preferred American-made Levi’s 501 and 505 denim instead of standard issue dungarees.
+In Vietnam, some SEALs preferred American-made Levi’s 501 and 505 denim instead of standard-issue dungarees.
 Specifically during late 1970 and early 1971, SEALs donned Levi’s jeans in combat.
-Denim could better withstand the rigors of the jungle climate, providing improved protection from leeches, mosquitos and other bugs, especially when combined with a layer of pantyhose underneath.
-Anecdotes also tell of soldiers customizing the Levi’s 5-pocket design by sewing on additional pockets made from camouflage fabric.
+Denim could better withstand the rigors of the jungle climate, providing improved protection from leeches, mosquitos, and other bugs, especially when combined with a layer of pantyhose underneath.
+Anecdotes also tell of soldiers customizing Levi’s 5-pocket design by sewing on additional pockets made from camouflage fabric.

 Camouflage guru Hardy Blechman of Maharishi told me over e-mail “I have seen examples of SEALs in Levi’s, and seen rare examples of Levi’s with camouflage/ERDL cargo pockets attached to them,” before pointing me toward the US Militaria forum.
 On the forum, a member named SEAL76 commented on a gear-related topic thread, “I wore Levis [sic] 501s with pockets from ERDL blouse sewn on.
 I tucked the jacket/blouse into my jeans.”

 An excerpt from ‘Men in Green Faces,’ penned by former SEAL Gene Wentz, details one operation-specific SEAL loadout from Vietnam, “Everyone in the patrol will have cami tops, pants — Levi’s 501s or cami bottoms — jungle boots, insect repellent, first-aid kits, UDT SEAL life jackets, knife, UDT emergency flare, and green and black face paint.”